If you want a high-performance website for your Internet business – then you need to understand Semantic Standards (Web 3.0) & the implications.

 4. Using Twitter Card

-“Twitter Card is a subset of SWS, developed by Twitter for enhancing website appearances & sharing via structured data in web pages.”
+“Twitter Card was developed by Twitter for enhancing website appearances & sharing via structured data in web pages.”

 Twitter code examples: